-- i) Evolutionary slow, incremental, and targeted - ii) Revolutionary which is abrupt, radical, and enterprise-wide only option for an organisation to overcome the inertia that hinders reorganisation efforts.
+- i) Evolutionary slow, incremental, and targeted - ii) Revolutionary which is abrupt, radical, and enterprise-wide

 Managers that opt for an evolutionary strategy make gradual modifications to the organisational strategy and structure.
 Managers who pick revolutionary strategies, on the other hand, radically alter the organisational strategy and structure.
-Instead of adjusting one at a time, they wait until they are necessary and then make them all at once.
+Instead of making adjustments one at a time, they wait until they are absolutely necessary and then make them all at once.

 Revolutionary change, often known as top-down change, necessitates intervention from the highest management.
 This implies significant upheaval and uncertainty.
-This strategy is recommended because it is the
+This strategy is recommended because it is the only option for an organisation to overcome the inertia that hinders reorganisation efforts.